 After completion of his Judicial Clerkship, Jim then worked for 3 years as a litigation associate in the Chevy Chase office of Sachs, Greenbaum and Taylor, primarily handling civil ligation matters.

-In 1983, Jim's brother John (now a Circuit Court Judge) and good friend Jim Clifford asked Jim to join their law firm in Gaithersburg, Maryland, which later became Debelius, Clifford and Debelius in 1985.
+In 1983, Jim's brother John (later a Circuit Court Judge) and good friend Jim Clifford asked Jim to join their law firm in Gaithersburg, Maryland, which later became Debelius, Clifford and Debelius in 1985.
 Jim spent the 1980s as a general practitioner, acquiring a broad base of experience in most areas of the law.
 Jim's practice has since gradually evolved to now primarily focus on complex civil litigation (wrongful death, personal injury, commercial disputes, condemnation proceedings, Will contests, etc.), as well as estate planning (Wills, Trusts, probate, guardianships and associated litigation).

 Jim is licensed to practice law throughout the State of Maryland, most often appearing in the Courts in Montgomery, Frederick, Washington, Howard and Prince Georges County.
 He is also admitted to the United States District Court for the District of Maryland.